The Cider House Rules: Plot

-While Wally is away, Candy starts flirting with Homer, that leads to an affair.
+While Wally is away, Candy starts flirting with Homer, leading to an affair.
 Homer picks apples with Arthur Rose's team of migrant workers, employed seasonally at the orchard.
-A list of rules for its occupants is posted in the Cider House, which its migrant illiterate workers fail to read and have never complied with.
-Homer reads them the list, which the workers can now observe or ignore as they wish.
+A list of rules for its occupants is posted in the Cider House, which the illiterate migrant workers cannot read.
+Homer reads them the list, so the workers can now follow or ignore the rules as they wish.
 Homer and Candy become much closer during harvest and spend more time together while Wally is fighting in Burma.
 Meanwhile, at St. Cloud's, Fuzzy Stone succumbs to his illness and dies.
 Dr. Larch and the staff conceal his death from the other orphans, telling them that Fuzzy was adopted.

-After Arthur and his team return to the orchard the following season, Homer discovers that Rose, Arthur's daughter, is pregnant.
-Candy learns that the baby's father is Arthur.
-Homer decides to abort Rose's baby with Arthur's assistance.
+The following harvest season, Arthur and his team return to the orchard.
+Homer then discovers that Rose is pregnant by her father, Arthur.
+When Homer learns this he decides to abort Rose's pregnancy with Arthur's assistance.
 A few days later, Rose tries to run away.
 When Arthur tries to say goodbye to her, she stabs him and flees.
 He then makes the injury worse, and as a last request, asks Homer and another worker to tell the police his death was a suicide.

 Wally returns from Burma a paraplegic.
 Although Candy loves Homer, she decides to take care of Wally.
 Immediately after this, Homer learns Dr. Larch has died from an accidental overdose of ether.
 Homer decides he is most needed back at the orphanage.
 When he returns, he is greeted joyously by both the children and staff.
-He learns that not only did Larch fake Homer's medical record to keep him out of the war, but he also faked college credentials and used reverse psychology to convince the orphanage board to appoint Homer as the next director.
+He learns that not only did Larch fake Homer's medical record to keep him out of the war, but he also faked college credentials and used reverse psychology to persuade the orphanage board to appoint Homer as the next director.
 Homer fills the paternal role that Larch previously held for the children of the orphanage, telling them, "Good night, you Princes of Maine!
 You Kings of New England!"

 Production

-An adaptation of The Cider House Rules by John Irving was first announced May 1991 to be set up at Beacon Pictures and directed by Phillip Borsos and star Matthew Broderick.
-In January 1997, it was announced FimColony had acquired the rights to the novel and were in the process of adapting it.
-In February 1997, the film which was setup at Miramax Films was reportedly moving forward with director Michael Winterbottom and Ethan Hawke in talks to star.
+An adaptation of The Cider House Rules by John Irving was first announced in May 1991 to be produced by Beacon Pictures and directed by Phillip Borsos and star Matthew Broderick.
+In January 1997, it was announced FimColony had acquired the rights to the novel and was in the process of adapting it.
+In February 1997, the film was reported moving forward at Miramax Films with director Michael Winterbottom and Ethan Hawke in talks to star.
 Later that month, it was reported Billy Crudup was in talks to star.
 By April 1998, Winterbottom had left the project and Miramax Films had signed Lasse Hallström as director.
-The following month, Leonardo DiCaprio had reportedly been considering starring in the film.
+The following month, Leonardo DiCaprio had reportedly been considered to star in the film.
 By August of that year, Tobey Maguire had been signed on as the film's star.